(as of June 24, 2021)

-Trends in the demand for games fluctuate substantially throughout the year.
-As the market experiences peak demand during the Christmas season until New Year’s Day, the first quarter of the year tends to be relatively quiet.
-Accordingly, there is a risk that business performance may substantially fluctuate from quarter to quarter.
+The market experiences peak demand from the Christmas season through the New Year's holiday.
+Accordingly, trends in the demand for games fluctuate substantially throughout the year and there is a risk that business performance may substantially fluctuate from quarter to quarter.

-(6) Trends in Proliferation of Home Video Game Consoles
+(6) Trends in Home Video Game Console Adoption

 (7) License Agreements with Console Manufacturers

-New home video game platforms have been released every three to seven years in the past.
-In the hardware transition stage, users tend to be reluctant to purchase new software.
-Therefore, there is a risk that our business performance may be adversely affected by sluggish sales in the transition stage.
+In the past, new home video game platforms have been released every three to seven years.
+Consumers tend to be reluctant to purchase new software during transitions between hardware generations.
+Therefore, there is a risk that our business performance and financial condition may be adversely affected by sluggish sales during these transitional stages.

 2. Risks Relating to Other Businesses

 (1) Arcade Operations

 There is a risk that our business results and financial condition may be adversely affected by the popularity of machines, the diversification of entertainment options, the falling birth rate, intensified competition, changes in the market environment and other such factors.